bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 subjective experience integrates into unified selves.

 This paper proposes **hydropsychism** - the hypothesis that **the self is simply the water around neurons**.
-This view is a simple panpsychist model that explains evolution of mind from the earliest stages, lacks paradoxes, matches observation and leads to testable predictions.
-This opens up the door to building conscious machines.
+This simple panpsychist model is reachable from first principles, explains evolution of mind from the earliest stages, lacks paradoxes, matches observation and leads to falsifiable predictions.

 # Metaphysics